mpcsb/testing_branch/_posts/2021-06-09-model_based_simulation.md

 Our model will have a linear terms for products and for countries in addition to a common intercept; it will use a logit as a link function to generate probabilities.
 These probabilities are used to generate a Binomial distribution that model our observations.

 Because we know that the unit price is the most important factor here, let's set a prior distribution for a multiplicative parameter, which is free to reach larger values easily.
-To efficiently explore the parameter space of the model, we want to have a performant sampler.
-Pymc3 implements NUTS, which efficient as it is, is not able to explore discrete parameter spaces.
-Other samplers are able to do so, but not efficiently and potentially giving inaccurate distributions.
-By marginalizing over the discrete values in the model, we can still use NUTS in this model formulation without loss of information.

 The overall formula for the model:
 y = intercept + intercept_prod + alpha_prod * price + intercept_country + alpha_country * price